eslint/eslint.org/src/content/blog/2022-08-03-new-config-system-part-1.md

 ### Personal configs

-The next layer of complexity was added when people requested that we add the abilty to have a personal config file at `~/.eslintrc`.
+The next layer of complexity was added when people requested that we add the ability to have a personal config file at `~/.eslintrc`.
 So we added an additional check: if we didn't find a config file in the ancestry of the file location, then we would automatically look for a personal config file.

 ### Multiple config file formats